 Q: [What is your] favorite phone currently on the market (pick one from each carrier of the big 4)?

 A: Can I take the easy way out and say the HTC One for all four?
 How about the Galaxy?
-Those phones aside, I think the Optimus G Pro is a great option on AT&T, the iPhone 5 is pretty attractive on unlimited T-Mobile data, Verizon offers solid imaging with the Lumia 928, and Sprint...will have a fun new Moto X soon.
-Read More
+Those phones aside, I think the Optimus G Pro is a great option on AT&T, the iPhone 5 is pretty attractive on unlimited T-Mobile data, Verizon offers solid imaging with the Lumia 928, and Sprint...will Read More

 Unless you've been carefully monitoring your tech blog bylines for years (or are a devout and longtime Engadget / Pocketnow reader), you've probably never heard of a man named Evan Blass.
 This has actually been a good thing for Evan, who for over a year (with a long break during 2012) has operated the now quite-well-known @evleaks Twitter account, leaking various phones, tablets, and product names to an eager public.